stevegeek/serenade/docs/building.md

 - `SERENADE_SOURCE_ROOT`: The location of the `serenade` repository.
 Defaults to `~/serenade`.
 - `SERENADE_LIBRARY_ROOT`: The location of Serenade dependencies.
 Defaults to `~/libserenade`.

 If you're using a Mac, make sure you're running all of these commands in [Rosetta](https://support.apple.com/en-us/HT211861).
 Serenade currently only supports x86-64 architectures, and not arm64.
+A full guide can be found in the `docs/building-on-apple-silicon.md` document.

 To install necessary system-wide dependencies onto your system, run: